 MBM COMMERCIAL LLP’s Terms of Business below explain the terms and conditions which apply when you (“you”) instruct us to act on your behalf (your “business”).
 They are subject to any accompanying “Letter of Engagement” (which may be a letter or an email from us further detailing our engagement with you).
 If there is any conflict between the terms of these Terms of Business and any accompanying Letter of Engagement, then the terms of the Letter of Engagement shall prevail.
-Prior to changing any aspect of our Terms of Business we will post the proposed new Terms of Business on our website (see the section called “Instructing Us” at www.mbmcommercial.co.uk/instructing-us.html for the most up to date version of our Terms of Business.
+Please check our website on the “Instructing Us” page at www.mbmcommercial.co.uk/instructing-us.html for the most up to date version of our Terms of Business.
 PDF version of the below Terms of Business available here.

 MBM Commercial LLP ("MBM", “we” or “us”) is a limited liability partnership registered in Scotland, number SO330552 with its registered office at 5th Floor, 125 Princes Street, Edinburgh EH2 4AD.
 We are authorised and regulated by the Law Society of Scotland (20613) and the Solicitors Regulation Authority (563609) as a multi-national practice.
-Our firm includes lawyers admitted to practice in Scotland, England and California.
+Our firm includes lawyers admitted to practice in Scotland, England, New York and California.

 Your business will not be disclosed to any other party without your permission, except in a situation when we are legally compelled to do so.
 It is important that you keep all aspects of your communications with us confidential and what we tell you is generally protected by the lawyer-client privilege.
 As the privilege could be deemed to have been waived if someone other than the client sees the privileged material, we recommend that you keep all of our statements in a separate file and keep the file in a secure place.
 We are occasionally audited by the Law Society of Scotland and the Solicitors Regulation Authority and client files may be selected and reviewed for audit purposes..